Costa Rica Submarine Cables and Internet Connectivity

 Submarine Cable Systems Connecting Costa Rica

-Costa Rica's connection to the global internet relies heavily on several submarine cable systems.
-These underwater fiber-optic networks handle the bulk of international data traffic, forming the backbone of the country's digital infrastructure.
-Here's a closer look at the key systems.
+The country's link to the global internet rests on a small group of submarine cable systems.
+These underwater fiber-optic networks carry most of the international data traffic and form the backbone of Costa Rica's digital infrastructure.
+Here's a closer look at the systems that matter.

 ARCOS-1: Strengthening Regional Connectivity

-The ARCOS-1 cable system complements MAYA-1 by focusing on regional connections across the Americas.
+The ARCOS-1 system, operated by Liberty Latin America, focuses on regional connections across the Americas.
 It links Costa Rica to a wide network of countries, including the United States, the Caribbean, Central America, and South America.
-One of its standout features is its ring configuration, which boosts network resilience by allowing data to flow in multiple directions.
-This setup provides backup routes in case of disruptions, ensuring regional stability and complementing MAYA-1's global reach.
+Its standout feature is a ring configuration that lets data flow in multiple directions, so if one segment is damaged, traffic simply reroutes.
+That built-in redundancy is a big part of why regional outages rarely take Costa Rica offline.

 AMX-1: High-Capacity Regional Network

-Launched in 2014, the AMX-1 (America Movil Submarine Cable System-1) represents a significant advancement in Costa Rica's connectivity infrastructure.
-This 17,500-kilometer fiber-optic cable system connects Costa Rica to the United States, Mexico, Guatemala, Colombia, the Dominican Republic, Puerto Rico, and Brazil.
-With a data transmission capacity of 85 terabits per second, AMX-1 provides substantial bandwidth to support Costa Rica's growing digital economy.
-The cable lands in Limón, further strengthening the Caribbean coast's role as a connectivity hub.
+Launched in 2014 by América Móvil, AMX-1 marked a major step up in capacity.
+This 17,500-kilometer fiber-optic system connects Costa Rica to the United States, Mexico, Guatemala, Colombia, the Dominican Republic, Puerto Rico, and Brazil, landing in Limón alongside the Caribbean's other cables.
+With 85 terabits per second of capacity, it supplies plenty of headroom for the country's growing digital economy and reinforces the Caribbean coast as a connectivity hub.

 PAC: Pacific Coast Connectivity

-Together, MAYA-1, ARCOS-1, AMX-1, PAC, and TAM-1 form a robust network that balances global reach with regional resilience.
-This multi-cable strategy ensures Costa Rica maintains reliable internet connections, even during upgrades or technical challenges.
+Together, ARCOS-1, AMX-1, PAC, and TAM-1 form a network that balances global reach with regional resilience.
+This multi-cable approach is what keeps Costa Rica connected even when one system is down for maintenance or repair.

 How Costa Rica Maintains Reliable Internet